-(see chap.
+Pressing the button enables the brightness of the LED lamp on the (see chap.
 5.4).
-Pressing the button again causes the gas value to be closed.
-In addition, any other operation of the device will automatically quit that function.
+Pressing the button again causes the gas valve to be closed.
+In addition, any other operation of the device will automatically guit that function.